The System Design Courses

 Introduction

 There is a question bank that stores thousands of programming questions.
-For each question, users can write, compile and submit code against test cases and get results.
-User submitted code needs to be persisted.
-Every week, there is a contest where people compete to solve questions as quickly as possible.
-Users will be ranked based on their accuracy and speed.
-We’ll need a leaderboard that shows rankings in real time.
+For each question, users can write, compile and submit code against test cases and get immediate feedback on correctness.
+User submitted code needs to be persisted for review and tracking.

 Functional Requirements